 The automated gates would allow pedestrians to cross safely at traditional access points, instead of completely blocking off these points like in Amtrak’s proposal, the report argues.

-Jen Crawford, co-chair of the Germantown Waterfront Committee, also proposed at the meeting a “rails with trails” path along the existing Amtrak maintenance road, which would allow anglers and river recreationists to access the shoreline.
+Jen Crawford, co-chair of the Germantown Waterfront Advisory Committee, also proposed at the meeting a “rails with trails” path along the existing Amtrak maintenance road, which would allow anglers and river recreationists to access the shoreline.

 The report also considers pedestrian bridges at these points but lists their drawbacks: a cost of about $1.5 million each, as compared to $50,000-$300,000 for the automated gates; no ADA accessibility; difficulty of getting kayaks and canoes over the bridges; and aesthetic problems.